clockworklabs/SpacetimeDB/crates/sqltest/README.md

-This crate check the conformance of SpaceTimeDB to SQL:2016
+This crate check the conformance of SpacetimeDB to SQL:2016

 # Setup PG